e00E/e00E.github.io/content/blog/null-terminated-strings-are-incorrect.md

 ## The solution

 An alternative way to represent strings is with a pointer and a size.
 This is done in C++'s `std::string`, `std::string_view` and other languages.
-This representation does not have C's problem and has other technical benefits unrelated to correctness that this post does not go into (todo: find a reference).
+This representation does not have C's problem and has other technical benefits unrelated to correctness that this post does not go into.

 A historical reason that C chose the null byte representation is that it saves memory.
 Only one extra byte is needed.
 This is no longer a good reason and maybe was not one even then.
 The gain in efficiency is not worth the loss in correctness.